 The Razer BlackShark V2 are sub-par for mixed usage.
 They have a decently neutral sound profile that suits most music genres, but they have inconsistent bass and treble delivery.
 They also have a disappointing noise isolation performance, so they may not be ideal to use during your commute or while working in an office.
 On the upside, their companion software and USB sound card allow you to customize the sound, the microphone performance, and access game-oriented surround sound features.
-You can use these features with your PC or your PS4, but not with your Xbox One.
+You can use these features with your PC, PS4, or PS5 but not with your Xbox One or Xbox Series X.

 The Razer BlackShark V2 are decent for neutral sound.
 They can accurately reproduce bass and mid-ranges, which is ideal for vocals, lead instruments, and the thump and punch of bass instruments found in a variety of music genres.
 However, their bass and treble delivery are inconsistent, and sibilants like cymbals may sound a bit lifeless or dull.
 Their performance also depends on their position, seal, and whether or not you have thick hair or glasses, so your experience may vary.